yellowmessenger/ood-detection/README.md

 # BED: Bi-Encoder-Based Detectors for Out-of-Distribution Detection

-This repository contains the code for the work "BED: Bi-Encoder-Based Detectors for Out-of-Distribution Detection"
+This repository contains the code for the work [BED: Bi-Encoder-Based Detectors for Out-of-Distribution Detection](https://arxiv.org/abs/2306.08852)

 ## Abstract